emranxec/MyLearning/README.md

 - and in getter always return a new instance of mutable field?
 >
 ----
-##  how to process: 10000 request handling at once & persist in DB ?
+## Q. how to process: 10000 request handling at once & persist in DB ?
 ----
-##  what is SAAS?
+## Q. what is SAAS?
 > What is SaaS?
 Software as a service (or SaaS) is a way of delivering applications over the Internet—as a service.
 > Instead of installing and maintaining software, you simply access it via the Internet,
 > freeing yourself from complex software and hardware management.